java-tools/awe/website/versioned_docs/version-4.2.0/api/criteria.md

 ### Priorities

-The **selected** values can be fullfilled in several ways.
+The **selected** values can be fulfilled in several ways.
 Here is a priority list with those ways:

 1. **variable** - These are the values sent from another screen
 2. **screen target** - The values returned by the screen target are the most priority of the list